 - If you make a request for a very large number of records, and we feel that we cannot provide the records to you within 12 working days without disrupting our other organizational responsibilities, we may petition the court for additional time to respond to your request.
 However, FOIA requires that we make a reasonable effort to reach an agreement with you concerning the production or the records before we go to court to ask for more time.

-- You may have to pay for the records that you request from Bedford County.
-FOIA allows us to charge for the actual costs of responding to FOIA requests.
+· While the County generally tries to avoid charging citizens for the production of records, there may be occasions when responding to the request will involve numerous records and considerable staff time and you may have to pay for the records that you request from the County.
+The FOIA allows us to charge for the actual costs of responding to FOIA requests.
 This would include items like staff time spent searching for the requested records, copying costs, or any other costs directly related to supplying the requested records.
 It cannot include general overhead costs.

-- If you owe us money from a previous FOIA request that has remained unpaid for more than 30 days, Bedford County may require payment of the past-due bill before it will respond to your new FOIA request.
-TYPES OF RECORDS The following is a general description of the types of records held by Bedford County:
+· If you owe us money from a previous FOIA request that has remained unpaid for more than 30 days, the County of Bedford may require payment of the past-due bill before it will respond to your new FOIA request.

 - Law enforcement records and other records of both internal and external investigations